-The trust seeks to provide investors with long-term capital growth through a concentrated portfolio of UK listed companies, typically with a market capitalisation below £150 million.
-The trust intends to take influential positions in businesses believed to be undervalued and that could benefit from strategic and operational initiatives to drive performance and unlock shareholder value.
+The company seeks to provide investors with long-term capital growth through a concentrated portfolio of UK listed companies, typically with a market capitalisation below £150 million.
+The company intends to take influential positions in businesses believed to be undervalued and that could benefit from strategic and operational initiatives to drive performance and unlock shareholder value.

-Judith MacKenzie discusses the Downing Strategic Micro-Cap Investment Trust
+Judith MacKenzie and Nick Hawthorn discuss the Downing Strategic Micro-Cap Investment Trust

 Your capital is at risk.
 Investments and the income derived from them can fall as well as rise and investors may not get back the full amount invested.
 Investments in smaller companies will normally involve greater risk or volatility than investments in larger, more established companies.
 Please read full details of the risks here.